McMaster University: Athletics

 Athletics at McMaster is managed by the university's student affairs, under their athletics and recreation department.
 The university's varsity teams compete in the Ontario University Athletics conference of U Sports (formerly called Canadian Interuniversity Sport).
 The university's team sports programs include baseball, basketball, football, lacrosse, rugby, soccer, swimming, volleyball, ringette, and water polo.
 The first major sport game played at McMaster was in 1889, when a group of alumni from Toronto Baptist College and Woodstock College played an exhibition game against one another, sparking an early intercity rivalry between McMaster students.
 In 1897 the university placed all physical activity and sports under the jurisdiction of a central executive committee.

 The varsity teams have been known as the McMaster Marauders since 1948, through a contest run by the student newspaper, The Silhouette, to name the university's men's basketball team.
 In 2016–2017 academic year, McMaster had over 1,100 student-athletes in either varsity or club teams.
+Ivor Wynne was the director of physical education from 1948 to 1965, and led efforts to establish the School of Physical Education and construct the university's athletic complex posthumously named for him.
+In 1952, he convinced the Canadian Intercollegiate Athletic Union (CIAU) to admit McMaster Marauders football into senior football competition along with McGill, Queen's, Toronto, and Western.